-we plot posterior consensus partial orders $\bar h^{(t)}$ (see \sec~\ref{sec:post-sum}) estimated at the same years.
-We plot transitive reductions for ease of viewing.
-The closures shown in \fig~\ref{fig:CPO-poHB2aRS6-close} in \app~\ref{app:poHB2aRS6} have many more strongly supported edges as a chain of weakly supported relations makes for strongly supported relations from the head to the tail of the chain.
-Partial orders in this period are relatively deep with relatively more high-confidence relations.
+we plot posterior consensus posets $\bar h^{(t)}$ estimated at the same years (transitive reductions for ease of viewing, see \app~\ref{app:poHB2aRS6} for all years).
+The transtive closures in \fig~\ref{fig:CPO-poHB2aRS6-close} in \app~\ref{app:poHB2aRS6} have many more strongly supported edges as a chain of weakly supported relations give strongly supported relations from chain head to tail.

-In \fig~\ref{fig:Zhat-poHB2aRS6} in \app~\ref{app:poHB2aRS6} we plot the evolving mean status values $\hat Z^{(t)}_j$ for each bishop as a function of time.
+In \fig~\ref{fig:Zhat-poHB2aRS6} in \app~\ref{app:poHB2aRS6} we plot the evolving mean status values $\bar Z^{(t)}_j$ for each bishop as a function of time.
 Bishops are grouped by diocese.
-These curves have a ``sawtooth'' pattern over time, as this is the ``status'' measure $Z$ which trends up through the tenure of a bishop due to the additive effect of increasing seniority, and drops down when a new bishop enters the diocese with low seniority.
+These curves have a ``sawtooth'' pattern, as the ``status'' measure $Z$ trends up through the tenure of a bishop as their seniority increases.
+It drops down when a new bishop enters the diocese with low seniority.
 By contrast the curves in \fig~\ref{fig:Uhat-poHB2aRS6} show the evolving mean {authority} values $\bar U^{(t)}_j$ for each bishop.
-These curves are rather flatter as the effect of seniority is removed.
+These curves are flatter as the effect of seniority is removed.
 Nigel, bishop of Ely is revealing.
 His status in \fig~\ref{fig:Zhat-poHB2aRS6} is fairly flat.
 This is because his mean {authority} $\bar U^{(t)}_j$ declined as his seniority increased.

 The continuity in {authority} (but not status) of bishops over time within a diocese in \fig~\ref{fig:Uhat-poHB2aRS6} is noteworthy.
 There are some exceptions.
 For example, Henry de Blois started with higher {authority} than might be expected based only on the diocese.
 Some dioceses seem to be better (Winchester, London, Lincoln) than others (Chichester, Rochester, the dioceses in Normandy).
 The bishops of London and Winchester had gained precedence over their colleagues at the Council of London in 1075 and Lincoln came in the later middle ages to rank after Winchester.
 However, there is uncertain evidence from as early as 1138 that the bishop of Lincoln might assume the role of London or Winchester in their absence and consequently that Lincoln already enjoyed a degree of precedence \citep{johnson13}.